We’ve had a great year for Irish film in the Bay Area. Here are some of the films that came our way:

 SF Irish Film Fest.
 Sep 21-23.
 Visit sfirishfilm.com for updates and tickets

-Directors: Neasa Ní Chianáin, David Rane’s intimate and touching documentary presents a portrait of two educators who take on that “In Loco Parentis” role at the Headfort boarding school in Kells, Ireland.
+Directed by Neasa Ní Chianáin and David Rane, this intimate and touching documentary presents a portrait of two educators who take on that “In Loco Parentis” role at the Headfort boarding school in Kells, Ireland.

 School Life (formerly In Loco Parentis) has had rave reviews since its IDFA and Sundance premieres, and has picked up awards at the 60th San Francisco International Film Festival (Jury Prize), Docville (Best Feature) and Visions du Reel (Prix du Public/Audience Award).
 The film was acquired by Magnolia Pictures after Sundance.